Bright House Networks Stadium

 Individual dressing rooms are also provided in the stadium for the game officials, chain crew, and cheerleaders.

-Bright House Networks is the region's leading provider of home entertainment and information and serves more than 800,000 customers in Orange, Seminole, Osceola, Brevard, Volusia, Flagler, Marion, Sumter and Lake counties.
+Bright House Networks is the region's leading provider of home entertainment and information, and serves thousands in Orange, Seminole, Osceola, Brevard, Volusia, Flagler, Marion, Sumter and Lake counties.
 The company's fiber-optic network offers digital cable, HDTV, digital video recorders, iCONTROL Video On Demand and Premium On Demand, digital phone and multiple high-speed Internet services.
 Bright House Networks, which is owned by Advance/Newhouse Communications, also exclusively provides Central Florida News 13, the region's only 24-hour local news channel.